rockapot/crash/Story/Hour 08 - Triage - 2.md

 ## Incoming
 ### Hour 08
-A fine mist of blood.
-On Mica’s scopes, her face, everywhere.
+A fine mist of blood on Mica’s scopes, her face, everywhere.
 Dripping across her forehead and into her sputtering mouth.
 She turned frantically between Em and her patient.
 She was wrist-deep in a gash on the inner thigh of a young Han boy, maybe fifteen years old, trying to clamp his femoral.
 He was well-built but thin, stripped down to his skivvies.
 “Em, help me close!”
 Em grabbed the protoplaser with both hands and hefted it across the deck.
 A blessed working unit scavenged with the last round of survivors.
 She clunked it down in the vee of the boy’s legs and started to focus.
 A spotlight swung briefly overhead before leaving the deck in the waxy yellow glow of lanterns and mirrors.
 “Clamp it.”